1MansiS/1MansiS.github.io/_posts/2020-11-16-Java_Crypto_Catchup.markdown

 It's 2020 and most of our data is going to be online.
 To safeguard ourselves against any chosen cipher text attacks, we should only be focused on using Authenticated Encryption schemes.
 Java offers two authenticated encryption schemes: AES-GCM and ChaCha20-Poly1305.
 Let's see what's going on with each of these:

-#### AES-GCM Cipher Scheme
+#### **AES-GCM Cipher Scheme**

 We spoke in length about this in our [encryption/decryption](https://1mansis.github.io/2017/04/18/Encryption_and_Decryption_in_Java_Cryptography.html) post.
 The only thing that changed since then is how we specify the padding scheme.

 Internally, GCM mode is basically a stream cipher where padding is not relevant.
-Transformation string definition is made consistent with throwing an exception for any other padding except NoPadding[3].
+Transformation string definition is made consistent with throwing an exception for any other padding except NoPadding<sup>[3]</sup>.
 Thus,

 ```
 // This is the only transformation string that would work.